Kristina01111000/lavendersite/README.md

 send update and invoice for the rest of the year -> done email her again in 2 weeks
 - Switch admin email to temp so idon;t get so many emails?
+- check again in october for site corrections